 Getting inked is a complicated enough decision without thinking about what will happen to the design 10, 20, or 40 years from now.
 Whether you opt for a

-full sleeve or a micro tat, remember: You're getting a permanent piece of artwork on your living — and changing — body, so thinking about how aging might affect your tattoo is actually really important.
+full sleeve, a finger tattoo, or a micro tat, remember: You're getting a permanent piece of artwork on your living — and changing — body, so thinking about how aging might affect your tattoo is actually really important.

 “Your skin is a giant organ,” Louie Campopiano, tattoo artist at

 Traditional Tattoo in San Luis Obispo, CA, tells Bustle.
 “Taking care of yourself by staying hydrated and moisturized will help your skin age so much better.
 But we are all victims of time and gravity, and as your body changes, your tattoo will, too.”

 If you talk to professional tattoo artists about it, they'll likely be able to draw from their experience to advise you on what will and won't look good, as well as things like the

 best and worst placements.
 Unfortunately, some of the trendiest tattoos are the most difficult to keep up over time.
 "There are two main reasons some tattoos age better than others: the size of the tattoo and long-term sun damage," tattoo artist Jordanne Le Fae tells Bustle.
 But other little variables, like line thickness and color, also end up making a difference.

 Here are eight tattoos that actually age well, according to experts.

 1 Tattoos That Were Cared For Properly At The Beginning

 One of the biggest indicators of a tattoo that will age well is how you care for it in the